AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/retrieve-access.md

 If you are a front-end developer only responsible for the customization of the site theme, you do not need any knowledge of how AEM was set up and can skip to the [Objective](#objective) section of this document.

-If you also serve the role of administrator as well as front-end developer, you learned in the previous document of the AEM Quick Site Creation journey, [rant Access to the Front-End Developer,](grant-access.md) how to onboard the front-end developer so they have access to the git repository, and you should now know:
+If you also serve the role of administrator as well as front-end developer, you learned in the previous document of the AEM Quick Site Creation journey, [Grant Access to the Front-End Developer,](grant-access.md) how to onboard the front-end developer so they have access to the git repository, and you should now know:

 * How to add a front-end developer as a user.
 * How to grant the required roles to the front-end developer.

 This article takes the next step of showing how the front-end developer uses the Cloud Manager access granted to retrieve credentials to use the AEM git repository.

-Now that you have a site created based on a template, set up the pipeline, onboarded the front-end developer, and provided them with all of the information they need, this article shifts perspective exclusively to the front-end developer role.
+Now that you, as the administrator, have created a site created based on a template, set up the pipeline, onboarded the front-end developer, and provided them with all of the information they need, this article shifts perspective exclusively to the front-end developer role.

 ## Objective {#objective}

-This document explains how you in the role of the front-end developer can access Cloud Manager and retrieve access credentials to the AEM git repository.
+This document explains how you, in the role of the front-end developer, can access Cloud Manager and retrieve access credentials to the AEM git repository.
 After reading you will:

 * Understand at a high level what Cloud Manager is.
 * Have retrieved your credentials to access the AEM git so you can commit your customizations.

 ## Requirements {#requirements}

 The Quick Site Creation tool allows front-end developers to work independently without and knowledge of AEM or how it is set up.
-However, the AEM administrator must onbard you into the project team as well as provide you with some required information. make sure that you have the following information before continuing.
+However, the AEM administrator must onbard the front-end developer into the project team as well as provide you with some required information.
+Make sure that you have the following information before continuing.

 * Theme source files to customize provided by the administrator
 * Path to an example page to use as a base of reference provided by the administrator